PelionIoT/mbl-docs/Docs/Reqs_and_env/set_up_env_and_hardware.md

 See [the firmware manifest documentation](https://cloud.mbed.com/docs/latest/updating-firmware/firmware-manifests.html) for more information about the manifest tool.

 <!--Can we add initalization instructions here, so that I don't have to send people to the first tutorial every time I remind them this needs initializing?-->

+#### Installing Docker
+Docker is needed in order to be able to use mbl-tools build-mbl script (and to be able to develop and build apps on your x86 PC).
+Download and install Docker from: https://docs.docker.com/install/ (or you could use the following command: sudo apt-get install docker).

+##### Manage Docker as a non-root user
+You will need to add yourself to the docker group to run docker commands without sudo.
+First, ensure the docker group is present:

+sudo groupadd docker
+This may return with a warning saying the group is already present.
+This warning is safe to ignore.

+Now add yourself to the group:

+sudo usermod -aG docker $USER
+Finally, logout and login for this to take affect.

 #### Using virtual machines